2018ik/2018ik.github.io/_wiki/premature_knowledge.markdown

 ## Biblical Basis

 The wisdom and grace manifest in Jesus increased as He grew physically (Luke 2:40); children may be able to comprehend a particular truth, but be unable to realize the deeper experience as they lack spiritual wisdom.

+## In Practice

+Practically, it doesn't make sense to teach the children according to the spirit because they aren't regenerated yet.